iltommi/qdb-documentation/source/administration/backup.rst

 Offline backups have the following advantages:

- * Doesn't require quasardb to be running.
+ * quasardb doesn't have to be running.
  * Can be done with third-party backup software or quasardb tools.
  * Backup doesn't need to be aware of the business logic.
  * Support of incremental backups.